Jamaal Myers

-Jamaal Myers is a Canadian lawyer and politician who was elected to represent Ward 23 Scarborough North on Toronto City Council following the 2022 municipal election.
+Jamaal Michael Anthony Myers (born 1982 or 1983) is a Canadian lawyer and politician who has been the chair of the Toronto Transit Commission (TTC) since August 11, 2023.
+Myers has represented Ward 23 Scarborough North on Toronto City Council since November 15, 2022.
+Before entering politics, he worked as a corporate lawyer.

-Background
+Early life and education

+Jamaal Michael Anthony Myers was born in 1982 or 1983 in Scarborough to Jamaican parents and raised in Toronto Community Housing.

+He attended the University of Western Ontario, graduating in 2006 with a bachelor's in political science, before completing a master's in comparative politics and research methodology at the London School of Economics in 2007.
+Myers earned a law degree from the New York University School of Law in 2013.

+Career

-Myers was born in Scarborough to Jamaican parents and raised in Toronto Community Housing.
-He previously was employed at TD Bank and was promoted to senior legal counsel in 2020.
+Myers was previously employed at TD Bank and was promoted to senior legal counsel in 2020, with his work focusing on environmental, social and corporate governance (ESG).

 He served as vice-chair of TAIBU Community Health Center and director of the Scarborough Business Association.
 Moreover, he was a volunteer with HousingNowTO and Scarborough Transit Action.

 Political career

 Myers was elected to Toronto City Council during the 2022 Toronto municipal election, replacing the late incumbent Cynthia Lai who died days before the municipal election on October 21, 2022.
 Due to her death, Lai's votes were not counted.

 Myers ran on a platform of affordable housing, easier access to healthcare, increased funding and more buses for the Toronto Transit Commission (TTC) in wake of the Line 3 Scarborough closure, as well as maintaining the ActiveTO program.
 He was endorsed by the Toronto Star, Toronto & York Region Labour Council, and Progress Toronto.

 Myers began his first term on council by releasing a statement alongside other councillors opposing the Better Municipal Governance Act, 2022, which is a controversial provincial legislation which would give the mayors of Toronto and Ottawa the power to pass local bylaws with only a third of city council’s support.

+Myers was appointed as chair of the Toronto Transit Commission (TTC) Board on August 11, 2023, by Mayor Olivia Chow.